brian-smith-tcril/tutor/docs/faq.rst

 What's the difference with the official devstack?
 -------------------------------------------------

 The `devstack <https://github.com/openedx/devstack>`_ is meant for development only, not for production deployment.
-Tutor can be used both for production deployment and :ref:`locally hacking on Open edX <development>`.
+Tutor can be used both for production deployment and :ref:`locally hacking on Open edX <openedx_development>`.

 Is Tutor officially supported by edX?
 -------------------------------------